 When cutting by hand, I transfer the pattern with carbon tracing paper.
 Here's an example of tracing the pattern to the cardboard.

-If you use an automatic cutting machine, then upload the SVG pattern to your software, mark the score lines, attach to your project and then cut it out.
+If you use an automatic cutting machine, then upload the SVG pattern to your software, designate the score lines, attach them to the piece they belong to and then cut it out.

 Next cut out the pattern